OAuth2 and OpenID Connect (OIDC) Flow Testing: A Comprehensive Analysis of Response Types and Modes

 Configuration: response_type=code, response_mode=form_post

-Why it’s secure: - No tokens in URLs or browser history - Credentials don’t appear in server logs - Backend token exchange enables client authentication - Authorization code is short-lived and single-use
+Why it’s secure: - No tokens in URLs or browser history - Credentials don’t appear in server logs - Backend token exchange enables client authentication (OAuth2) - Authorization code is short-lived and single-use - Full OIDC compliance with secure ID token delivery

 Configuration: response_type=token or response_type=id_token

-Security concerns: - Tokens exposed in URL fragments - No client authentication possible - Higher risk of token leakage - Tokens may be logged in browser history
+Security concerns: - Tokens/ID tokens exposed in URL fragments - No client authentication possible - Higher risk of token leakage - ID tokens may be logged in browser history (OIDC security risk)

 Practical Recommendations